Importance of Financial Statements

 The complexities and the size of the business make it necessary for the management to have up to date, accurate and detailed information of the business and the financial position.
 The financial position helps the management in understanding the performance of the company in comparison to the other businesses and the sector.

-Providing management with accurate information enables them to form accurate policies for the companies and take correct decisions
+Providing management with accurate information enables them to form proper policies for the companies and take correct decisions

 The performance of management is ranked by these statements, the performance of these statements will help management justify their work to all the parties involved in the business

 #6 To the Shareholders

 Shareholders are the owners of the business but do not take part in making decisions and day to day activities.
-However, these results are shared with the shareholders at the AGM meetings held annually.
+However, these results are shared with the shareholders at the AGM held annually.

 These statements enable the shareholders to understand how the company has been performing.
-It also enables them to judge the present and future performance
+It also allows them to judge the present and future performance

 Financial statements are the most important source of information for current and prospective customers.
 They also need it to understand the dividend payout ratioDividend Payout RatioThe dividend payout ratio is the ratio between the total amount of dividends paid (preferred and normal dividend) to the company's net income.
 Formula = Dividends/Net Income and forecast the future dividends